 In my blog post about 12wt thread appliques I compared Applique Fuse and Fix (which I also love!) with Soft Web, both are great but you will use them for different types of projects.

 How I use it: I fuse it to the wrong side of all my appliqued fabrics, that's whether I am doing machine applique or machine embroidery applique.

 OESD's Fusible Fleece is my favorite fusible fleece on the market.
 Like all OESD Stabilizers Fusible Fleece comes on a roll and can be bought in 10", 15" or 20" rolls.
 I love OESD's Fusible Fleece so much because of how easily it fuses to fabrics and because I like that it's lightweight.

 Since it's on the thin side, if you're looking for something thicker you can try another brand or do as I do and double layer it.
 I'm rarely happy with other brand fusible fleeces, so I just layer this one as necessary.

 How I use it: I like to use it as a stabilizer in my embroidery projects to create some loft and allow my stitches to sink into the fabric in a pretty way.
 I especially like it for embroidered pillows and table runners.

 And of course, I use it in any project that calls for fusible fleece.

 Now, OESD actually calls fusible woven a "cut away" stabilizer, not a "specialty" stabilizer but they are the only brand to that sooooo...I'm putting it here!
-There are lots of woven fusible stabilizers on the market but fusible woven is my over all favorite due to the body it gives the fabric, the availability of the products,
+There are lots of woven fusible stabilizers on the market but fusible woven is my over all favorite due to the body it gives the fabric and the availability of the products.

 How I use it: I use it on freaking every woven fabric that I ever embroider.
 You will hear me sing it's praises in soooooo many posts and lives.
 I LOVE fusible woven and I think ya need to get it immediately to make all your projects go perfect.